hshindo/jukainlp-web/README.md

 }
 ```

-From server to client, the analyzer returns the json string as follows:
+From server to client, the server returns the json string as follows:
 ```javascript
 {
     "sentence": [